 Sneakers originated in 1908 and were comprised of rubber soles with canvas uppers.
 The Keds™ brand was introduced in 1917.
 In 1922, the idea to create different models for different needs was introduced.
 The health and fitness movement of the 1970s created a high demand for sneakers by the public, and in 1979 the concept of cushioning air bubbles in the sole was introduced.
 Since then, advancing capabilities and creation of new materials has resulted in highly specialized (and expensive) sneakers.

 Part C: Create Your Own Sneaker Design

 Have teams select any sport (not just the ones done for this activity) and each draw a picture of the ideal footwear for that sport.
+Have students list the design criteria for the selected sport.
+Discuss how the design criteria differ between sports.
 Require that they include descriptions of their footwears' qualities and their benefits to athletes.
+Incorporate design constraints by asking students what sort of budget they would need to build their shoe design.
+Could they do it with a 100 dollar budget?
 Share ideas via a guided class discussion or large drawing on a board.

 Investigating Questions (Return to Contents)

 Observe class participation in discussion on common motions used in sports.

 Have students write-up their sneaker designs explaining the reasons for each recommended feature.